Sensei-Intent-Tensor/0.0_business_math_foundation_principals/README.md

 - No human manually reconciles spreadsheets
 - No human guesses at "alignment"
 - No human debates "control"
-- No human schedules without collapse probability
+- No human assumes strategy translates to execution without measuring θ_cohesion
-- No human allocates without energy optimization
+- No human allocates without computing V

 The human defines intent (Φ).
-The machine computes divergence (D).
+The machine computes thresholds (θ).
-The math optimizes allocation (∇E).
+The tensor calculates value (V).
-The system schedules collapse (M > θ).
+The math decides when to collapse (M > θ_lock).
-The policy learns improvement (∇J).

 **This is not automation.
 This is autonomy.**